developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

 ### Custom CSS File

-Apps made with Enterprise Browser 2.5 (and higher) for Android can employ a custom CSS file to modify certain styles within an SAP app at runtime.
+Apps made with Enterprise Browser 2.5 (and later) for Android can employ a custom CSS file to modify certain styles within an SAP app at runtime.
 By default, a file called `sapstyle.txt` is stored in the following device folder:

 * `%INSTALLDIR%/android_sap/` <!-- and works with SAP apps in a way similar to that of the `mobile.css` file -->